zhuangxm/clj-rpc/README.md

 Examples:

-We have export commands like above in the section export commands we have a get-context function like below,
+Provided we have exported commands like above in the section export commands

+we have a get-context function like below,

 ```clojure